jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "No schooling was allowed to interfere with my education." - Grant Allen

+"If you don't understand why something is happening, you can't fix it.
+If you didn't fix it, it ain't fixed." - Artur Bergman, "[Full Stack Awareness](https://www.youtube.com/watch?v=oebqlzblfyo)", Velocity Europe

 ## Money

 "Money is the enemy of the thoughtfully good."